Enchanted (Taylor Swift song): Background and release

 Taylor Swift released her third studio album, Speak Now, on October 25, 2010.
-She wrote all 14 album tracks by herself.
+She wrote all 14 album tracks on the standard edition by herself.
 Swift wrote "Enchanted" about a man whom she was infatuated with after meeting him in person in New York City, and how she hoped to continue the relationship.
 She deliberately used the word "wonderstruck" in the lyrics because the subject used it in one of his emails to Swift after they met.
 In the album booklet, Swift includes the hidden message for the song as "A-D-A-M".
 "Enchanted" was originally the title track for Speak Now, but Swift changed the album title after consulting with Big Machine Records president Scott Borchetta, who deemed Enchanted unfit for the album's grown-up perspectives.

-Upon the album's release, the media speculated that the subject of the song was singer-songwriter Adam Young, the founder of music project Owl City.
+Upon the album's release, the media speculated that the subject of the song was the singer-songwriter Adam Young, the founder of the music project Owl City.
 Young responded on Owl City's website on February 13, 2011, that he too was infatuated by Swift after they met for the first time.
 He uploaded his cover of "Enchanted", in which he changed some of the lyrics to directly address Swift.
 He sings, "I was never in love with someone else / I never had somebody waiting on me / 'Cause you were all of my dreams come true / And I just wish you knew / Taylor I was so in love with you;" responding to the original's lyrics, "Please don't be in love with someone else / Please don't have somebody waiting on you."
 Despite the media's speculation, Swift never confirmed or denied that Young was the song's subject, and she never responded to Young's cover.

 In October 2011, Swift partnered with Elizabeth Arden, Inc. to release her fragrance brand "Wonderstruck", whose name references the lyrics of "Enchanted".
 After the success of "Wonderstruck", she released a second fragrance brand called "Wonderstruck Enchanted" in July 2012; both perfumes stem from the fairy tale-inspired theme of "Enchanted" about being enamored by someone after meeting for the first time.